EmperDeon/Organizer/README.md

 ### FIXME
 - Delete tab not working
-- Moving tabs dpes not affect storage
+- Moving tabs does not affect storage

 ### TODO
 - Add markdown syntax highlighting and toolbar

+- Themes [Light, Dark] as default,

 - Add files storage (convert file to base64, and encrypt if needed)